alhambratenantsunion/atu-site/index.markdown

 title: Home
 ---

-<h2>We're a tenant-led and based membership organization fighting for a human right to housing.</h2>
+<h2>We're a tenant-led and based membership organization in Alhambra fighting for housing for all.</h2>